rishiraj/instructify/README.md

 - **Customizable Message Formatting**: Supports user, assistant, and system messages with flexible column names.
 - **Tokenizer Integration**: Automatically integrates with a pre-trained tokenizer to format messages.
 - **Custom Templates**: Apply a custom template or use the tokenizer's default chat format.
+- **Tokenizer Visualization**: You can use the tool below to understand how a piece of text might be tokenized by a language model, and the total count of tokens in that piece of text.
 - **Easy Fine-Tuning Preparation**: Prepares data for instruction tuning, similar to the InstructGPT format.

 ## Installation 📦